 I spent most of October and November stitching the blocks together.
 Just stealing time away from other projects when I had time.
 The quilt top is now done, the pattern has been tested and it’s ready for sale!

-PDF of the quilt pattern which includes:
+What the quilt pattern includes

 - Fabric requirements

 - Instructions for Traditional Piecing of the Hat Quilt Blocks

 - Cutting directions (if you like to pre-cut your fabric for FPP patterns.
 Everyone has a different preference, but I did include cutting suggestions for you)

 - Full-color photos of each FPP step.
 Honestly, there are more photos than I think you’ll need, but I wanted to make sure you’re prepared!